UTM – Updated – August 2020

 Google Analytics has five parameters that you can add to your customized URL:

 The source is used to recognize exactly where the link is going to be embedded.
 This could be something like a publication, an advertiser or another website.

-The campaign name defines the name of your promotion campaign.
+The campaign name defines the name of your promotional campaign.
 You can put campaign-related terms in the “name”.
-For example, promotional code, SALE, Limited time offers, product name etc.
+For example, promotional code, SALE, limited time offers, product name, etc.

 How to name UTM parameter?

 Generally, it doesn’t matter what you write in the “text” field of every parameter.
 You can write any combination of alphabets; Google Analytics will definitely generate a working link to track the leads coming to your website.

 But still, you are always advised to put the unique names to avoid your own confusion.